-Once you have narrowed down the options, you might want to let your child make the final choice (even if it’s just in terms of color or character).
+Once you have narrowed down the options, you might want to let your child make the final choice (even if it’s just in terms of colour or character).
 This lets them feel more responsible for their toothbrush and – hopefully – for their brushing as well.

 Before purchasing any kind of powered toothbrush for your child, it’s best to discuss your decision with their dentist.

 The Braun Oral-B children’s electric toothbrush range includes both battery-powered and rechargeable models, all of which have a 2-minute timer.
-They mostly feature popular Disney characters from movies including Frozen, Cars and Star Wars.
+They mostly feature popular Disney characters from films including Frozen, Cars and Star Wars.

 All Disney-branded Oral-B children’s toothbrushes can be used with the Disney MagicTimer App which, they say, gets 90% of children brushing for longer.
 The app gradually reveals an image as kids complete their two minutes of brushing.
 Over time they collect rewards to fill a virtual sticker album.

 For older children